Note: the wording of this page was changed from "strategies" to "tactics" since that's exactly what they are: tactics.

 You can also Check/Uncheck all options.

-As well as Show/Hide all strategies.
+As well as Show/Hide all tactics.

 Creating content on a consistent basis not only builds links internally (by linking out from your posts), but also gives you the ability to naturally attract links to your content.
-A blog is essential to many strategies I list below, such as linking out.
+A blog is essential to many tactics I list below, such as linking out.

 To reiterate – a blog is a means to an end from a tactical perspective.
 Creating the blog in itself won’t build you any links; it’s what you do with it that builds links.